djinilabs/timeclout/docs/architecture/permission-system.md

-# TT3 Permission & Authorization System
+# TimeHaupt Permission & Authorization System

 ## Overview

-TT3 implements a sophisticated **Resource-Based Access Control (RBAC)** system that provides granular permissions across all organizational entities.
+TimeHaupt implements a sophisticated **Resource-Based Access Control (RBAC)** system that provides granular permissions across all organizational entities.
 This document explains how the permission system works, how to implement authorization checks, and best practices for security.

 ## 📦 Imports